Rajdeep2121/Data-Analytics-Project/README.md

 Code is stored in 'clean.py'

 MODEL:
-Added a basic sklearn model that uses a Decision Tree to estimate the cost of a restaraunt given features such as location , cuisine and type of restaraunt.
+Added an sklearn model that uses a Decision Tree to estimate the cost of a restaraunt given features such as location , cuisine and type of restaraunt.
-However it might not be perfect , if possible please add more models for prediction of features such as - rate , location (if possible)
+Additionally a regression model has been used to clean 'ratings' column.

+VISUALISATIONS:
+A wide variety of visualisations have been performed on the dataset , all are present in the Jupyter Notebook file.

+STEPS ON RUNNING THE CODE:
+Ensure that the CSV is in the same folder or directory as all the python codes.
+If dataset is unclean , do the following - python3 clean.py
+The above will clean the dataset and save it as it is under the same name.
+Once done , run the Jupyter Notebook to obtain the different visualisations.

+To run the model simply type - python3 model.py

+NOTE - Dataset must be names as 'zomato.csv' else the code will not run.